Back to All Events

 A black and white image of Pickard's shop on Bedford Street with lighting and ornaments in the windows and four people walking past in long coats, four women and a man, they have hats on, one of the ladies has a shopping trolley

 Discover the fascinating history of shopping in North Shields and celebrate today's thriving independent businesses through an exciting collaboration between Remembering The Past and Northumbria University.
-This exhibition and research project will delve into the town's commercial past and explore what people want from local high streets today.
+This exhibition and research project celebrates memories of 20th century shopping in the town, whilst encouraging visitors to think about their hopes for the future of North Shields town centre.
+What are your favourite shops in North Shields, past and present?
+Can the sense of community associated with shopping in the past still be found in the current day?

 Contact details: www.rememberingthepast.co.uk / 0191 2584623 / enquiry@rememberingthepast.co.uk